Disclosure Based on TCFD Recommendations

 - Scenarios:

-- Refer to the “below 2℃ scenario” for transition risks and opportunities and the “4℃ scenario” for physical risks.
+- Refer to the “below 2℃ scenario” for risks and opportunities other than physical risk, and the “4℃ scenario” for physical risks.

 - Target businesses: